Espen Barth Eide: Board memberships, SIPRI and The Norwegian Atlantic Committee

 Eide was a member of the board of the Stockholm International Peace Research Institute (SIPRI) from 2017 to 2021, and was a board member of the Norwegian Institute of International Affairs (NUPI) from 2014 to 2017.
-From 2017 to 2021, he was a member of the Board of the Norwegian Atlantic Committee and a member of the European Leadership Network (ELN) in London.
+From 2017 to 2021, he was a member of the board of the Norwegian Atlantic Committee and a member of the European Leadership Network (ELN) in London.

 Special Adviser for Cyprus

-In 2014, he was appointed UN Secretary-General Ban Ki-moon's Special Adviser for Cyprus.
+In 2014, he was appointed UN secretary-general Ban Ki-moon's special adviser for Cyprus.
 As a UN Under-Secretary General, Eide led the United Nations Good Offices Mission in Cyprus for three years.
 In 2016, after two years of intensified negotiations and liaison, he stated that both sides are strongly committed to the peace process and that settlement discussions are held without taboos on all issues.
 He was reappointed in this position by Secretary General António Guterres in 2017.
 An International Conference on Cyprus was inaugurated on 12 January 2017 in Geneva, but closed without having arrived at a final settlement at its last session in Crans-Montana, Switzerland, on 6 July 2017.

 On 14 August 2017, he announced his resignation as UN special envoy to Cyprus in order to run for elected office in Norway.
 A new Special Adviser has so far not been appointed and negotiations have not resumed.

 Personal life

-Barth Eide is married and has three sons.
+Barth Eide is married to Paloma Rosón Hernández, with whom he has three sons: Eivind, Gabriel and Olav.
 He met his wife in the late 1980s in Barcelona, when they were both active in the European Movement.
 His oldest son was at Utøya at the time of the 2011 Norway attacks, and ultimately survived it.